• Skip to main content

 I have supported people like you with issues such as:

-- dread from the state of the world: political anxiety, economic uncertainty, systemic inequality, global warming
+• dread from the state of the world: political anxiety, economic uncertainty, gun violence, systemic inequality, global warming and climate disasters

-- being an adult child of an alcoholic
+• being an adult child of an alcoholic and the childhood traumas that may have never been healed

 Those issues are common to many, many people.
 I have some niche interests as well, to serve in a more specialized way, where I have sought out specific training and education.
-These include: Working with DID, plurals or systems, and dissociation; gender identity and individuals who are trans; open relationships, poly, BDSM/kink, and non-heteronormative lifestyles.
+These include: Working with DID, plurals or systems, and dissociation; gender identity and individuals who are trans, nonbinary, or exploring; open relationships, poly, BDSM/kink, and non-heteronormative lifestyles.
+I also have specialized experience being a counselor to other therapists, and to social advocates, organizers, and activists.
 These niche areas are not related to each other, however I’m listing them out here in case any of these matter to you.

 What might we focus on together?